Beach foods are usually pretty simple, but they still need to be stored correctly if they are going to remain safe to eat throughout the day.

 It’s easy enough to just decide that some of your beach foods can travel for the day in their original packaging.
 While that might work for something like a bag of chips, everything else should be put into a sealable container if at all possible.
 Having a collection of containers on hand at home for this purpose will make packing for a day at the beach far easier.

-There are two notable benefits to be enjoyed when you put everything in containers before you head to the beach:
+As one of our favorite beach hacks for food, there are two notable benefits to be enjoyed when you put everything in containers before you head to the beach:

 - First, it makes it easier to pack your cooler, because all of your items will have protection from everything else inside the box.
 Basically, you can stack everything up without worrying about damage or contamination from one container to the next.